 - Focus on the couple and their union.

 - Share lots of well wishes for a happy marriage!

 Take the Mic

-Wedding speeches offer a moment to celebrate and share fun memories.
+Who gives speeches at weddings?
+This part of the ceremony offers a moment to celebrate and share fun memories, so you should carefully handpick these people.
 Whether you are sticking with tradition or trying something new, these toasts are an important part of a wedding celebration.

 Subscribe to Our Weekly Newsletter